Pompeo seeks unity against China’s assertiveness, but don’t expect an Asian NATO

-Those trends have forced democracies in the Asia-Pacific region closer together, but experts say the grouping of four regional powers known as the Quad — Australia, Japan, India and the United States — is unlikely to develop into an Asian version of NATO, the trans-Atlantic military alliance.
+Those trends have forced democracies in the Asia-Pacific region closer, and Pompeo told Japan’s Nikkei newspaper he wanted to reinforce collaboration among a group of four regional powers known as the Quad — Australia, Japan, India and the United States — to build a “security network to confront China’s Communist Party.”

+But experts said the group is unlikely to develop into an Asian version of NATO, the transatlantic military alliance.

-Instead, Pompeo and his Japanese counterpart Toshimitsu Motegi are pushing a looser concept known as the Free and Open Indo-Pacific, an idea advanced by former Japanese leader Shinzo Abe in 2016, and later adopted by the Trump administration.
+Instead, Pompeo and his Japanese counterpart, Toshimitsu Motegi, are pushing a looser concept known as the Free and Open Indo-Pacific, an idea advanced by former Japanese leader Shinzo Abe in 2016, and later adopted by the Trump administration.

 The idea centers on free markets and free trade, freedom of navigation and the rule of law, offering an implicit defense against Chinese coercion without explicitly excluding Beijing.